sea-otters-2017/phase-3-review/part-2/README.md

 ### Release 2: Graceful Degradation
 When we enhance a site with JavaScript, we want to preserve the functionality of our site for users without JavaScript.
 So, if a user has disabled JavaScript, our site should retain its AJAX-less features.
-Disabling JavaScript and ensure that the site works without it.
+Disable JavaScript and ensure that the site works without it.

 ## Conclusion